-- Positive locking couplings are required for all towing Vehicles and related equipment. - Aircraft towing Vehicles and related equipment shall be returned to designated parking or staging areas immediately following unloading.
+- ➤ Positive locking couplings are required for all towing Vehicles and related equipment. - Aircraft towing Vehicles and related equipment shall be returned to designated parking or staging areas immediately following unloading.

 5.5.
-Air Operations Area
+Air Operations Area/Ramp

-Persons or entities desiring access to the AOA shall complete the TRK AOA Access Terms and Application and fully comply with the terms and conditions contained therein.
-Vehicular access to the AOA shall be limited to those Vehicles engaged in an Aeronautical Activity, or those who have business dealings with an Operator.
+Persons or entities desiring access to the AOA shall complete the TRK AOA Access Terms Agreement Form and fully comply with the terms and conditions contained therein.
+Vehicular access to the AOA shall be limited to those with access media, who are engaged in an Aeronautical Activity, or those who have business dealings with the Airport or an Operator.

 Vehicle Operators entering or exiting the AOA shall stop and allow the gate to fully close before proceeding.
-The Vehicle Operator shall also ensure that no unauthorized Vehicles or persons gain access to the Airport while the gate is in operation.
+No tailgating.
+The Vehicle Operator shall ensure that no unauthorized Vehicles or persons gain access to the Airport while the gate is in operation.
 If the Vehicle Operator cannot prevent such access, the Vehicle Operator shall immediately contact the TTAD or "911".